St Peter’s Basilica is one of the largest churches in the world.

 These statues were built over 41 years – from 1662 to 1703.

-The statues were created by various artists, but only the names of some of the artists were recorded.
+Various artists created the statues, but only the names of some of the artists were recorded.

 10. The feet of St Peter’s statue has worn thin

-St. Peter’s statue at the Basilica is portrayed as if he is blessing the pilgrims even as he holds the keys to the kingdom of heaven.
+St. Peter’s statue at the Basilica is portrayed as blessing the pilgrims even as he holds the keys to the kingdom of heaven.

 Pilgrims visiting St Peter’s Basilica have traditionally touched and kissed the statue’s feet.

-With millions of pilgrims having touched the feet, they have worn thin.
+With millions of pilgrims having touched their feet, they have worn thin.

 11. The center door was part of old Basilica

-The central door of the current Basilica was used in the earlier Basilica built at the same spot.
+The central door of the current basilica was used in the earlier basilica, which was built in the same spot.

-It was made by Florentine artist Antonio Averulino (also referred to as known as Filarete) around 1455.
+It was made by Florentine artist Antonio Averulino (also known as Filarete) around 1455.

 Check out more combo tours and guided tours at St Peter’s Basilica.